sphinx-doc/sphinx/doc/usage/quickstart.rst

 Keep in mind that the file uses Python syntax for strings, numbers, lists and so on.
 The file is saved in UTF-8 by default, as indicated by the encoding declaration in the first line.
-If you use non-ASCII characters in any string value, you need to use Python Unicode strings (like ``project = u'Exposé'``).

 |more| See :doc:`/usage/configuration` for documentation of all available
 config values.